 We use passwords every day for logging into our favorite sites.
-We also hate to use it because these days almost all websites force users to create strong passwords that are difficult to remember.
+We also hate to use it because most websites force users to create strong passwords that are difficult to remember.

-In this article, I will not just talk about how beneficial passwordless login system is or how it can boost your sales overnight by providing a hassle-free login system but, I will also discuss how password still plays an important role, its advantages, and disadvantages in securing an application.
+In this article, I will not just talk about how beneficial a passwordless login system is or how it can boost your sales overnight by providing a hassle-free login system.
+I will also discuss how password still plays an important role, advantages, and disadvantages in securing an application.

 A little History of Passwords

 We started authenticating users with simple phrases.
-Back in days, users used to have simple passwords like ‘password’ and not worry at all.
-Later when hackers countless times managed to download the entire databases, with plain-text passwords stored in the database, hackers could easily get access to all users’ accounts.
+Back in the days, users used to have simple passwords like ‘password’ and not worry.
+Later, when hackers countless times managed to download the entire databases, with plain-text passwords stored in the database, hackers could easily get access to all users’ accounts.